data-max-hq/internship-assignment/README.md

 ---
 ### Evaluation Criteria
-1. Clarity of the solution
+1. Correctness of the solution
 2. Time complexity of the solution
+3. Clarity of the solution
-3. Readability of the code
+4. Readability of the code